Batman: Arkham Asylum: Plot

 After the Joker assaults Gotham City Hall, he is caught by Batman and taken to Arkham Asylum, which temporarily houses many members of the Joker's gang, who were transferred after a fire at Blackgate Prison.
-Believing the Joker allowed himself to be captured, Batman accompanies him into the asylum.
-The Joker's plan is revealed as Harley Quinn takes over the security and the Joker escapes into the facility, aided by Frank Boles, a corrupt guard who kidnaps Commissioner Gordon.
-The Joker threatens to detonate bombs hidden around Gotham City if anyone tries to enter Arkham, forcing Batman to work alone.
+Believing Joker allowed himself to be captured, Batman accompanies him into the asylum.
+The Joker's plan is revealed as Harley Quinn takes over the security and Joker escapes into the facility, aided by Frank Boles, a corrupt guard who kidnaps Commissioner Gordon.
+Joker threatens to detonate bombs hidden around Gotham City if anyone tries to enter Arkham, forcing Batman to work alone.
 Tracking Quinn to the medical facility to rescue Gordon, Batman is exposed to the Scarecrow's fear toxin.
 After fighting off Scarecrow's hallucinations, Batman finds and subdues Quinn before rescuing Gordon.
-The Joker then directs Batman to the captured Bane, who has been experimented on by asylum doctor Penelope Young.
-The Joker frees Bane to fight Batman, who defeats him by ramming him into the ocean with the Batmobile, during which Quinn escapes.
+Joker then directs Batman to the captured Bane, who has been experimented on by asylum doctor Penelope Young.
+Joker frees Bane to fight Batman, who defeats him by ramming him into the ocean with the Batmobile, during which Quinn escapes.
 Afterward, he goes to a secret Batcave installation he had hidden on the island, where he restocks his gadgets.

-There, Batman learns that the Joker returned to the asylum to gain access to Young, who has been developing Titan—a more powerful version of the Venom drug that gives Bane his strength—intending to use it to help patients survive more strenuous therapies.
-Young learned that the Joker had been secretly funding her research to create an army of indestructible and savage superhuman monsters; her refusal to hand over the formula precipitated Joker's return to the asylum.
+There, Batman learns that Joker returned to the asylum to gain access to Young, who has been developing Titan—a more powerful version of the Venom drug that gives Bane his strength—intending to use it to help patients survive more strenuous therapies.
+Young learned that Joker had been secretly funding her research to create an army of indestructible and savage superhuman monsters; her refusal to hand over the formula precipitated Joker's return to the asylum.
 While searching for Young, Batman destroys her Titan formula before rescuing her from Victor Zsasz.
-A bomb kills Young, and the Joker steals the completed batches of Titan.
+A bomb kills Young, and Joker steals the completed batches of Titan.